What would you say if I told you that less than 10% of us pays around 50% of the country’s tax bill?

 Have you ever wished you could join us at Wealth Retreat?

-While the numbers are limited (on purpose) I urge you to call my assistant Jo Fitt on 03 9591 8888 and find out more and see if you qualify to join us on the Gold Coast on May 30th to June 3rd 2015.
+While the numbers are limited (on purpose) I urge you to call my assistant Jo Fitt on 03 9591 8888 and find out more and see if you qualify to join us on the Gold Coast on June 9th – 13th 2018.

 If you would like to find out a little more check out our website by clicking here.